Monteagle Sunday School Assembly: Grounds

 The Assembly grounds, which comprise the Monteagle Sunday School Assembly Historic District, constitute a large part of the area of the town of Monteagle.
 A stone gatehouse marks the entry to the grounds, which are served by narrow, winding roads.
 Most of the 162 buildings on the grounds are residences for Assembly participants, typically one- and two-story frame cottages with porches, featuring Queen Anne and Carpenter Gothic design elements.
-A chapel, library, dining hall, and several recreational structures are also provided.
+A chapel, library, dining hall, and several recreational structures are also present.
 About 40 percent of the grounds are maintained as parkland.